Wednesday, October 31, 2012

 For me, a blog is more than a diary.
 It’s a place for honest expression, a bit of reflection, and some sharing and collaboration.
 You learn from putting yourself to the test, by writing a piece that is readable by others, but also benefit from the comments that come back, challenging or supporting your view.
 A blog is an invitation for dialogue.
 So what’s its contribution to learning?

 As a learning experience the benefits are clear.
 The act of writing forces you to précis your thoughts, reflect on experiences and come to some conclusions.
 The problem with much education and training is that written analysis is either too short (multiple choice or word/phrase answers) or too long (the long-form essays in higher education).
 Blogs provide a far more useful format.
 A blog post shouldn’t be too short or too long.
 Some topics require no more than a paragraph or two, others a more considered couple of pages of detailed argument.
+Like good journalism blogs should be concise and compelling.
 Blogs force you to be concise but substantial.
+They are a useful alternative to essays in schools and Universities.
+Blogs reinforce learning, increase writing and communications skills and (often forgotten) increases retention.
+They build confidence, self-expression and autonomous learning.
+Even the shyest students can find a voice.

 Blogs and memory